Dbz/kube-aliases/README.md

 ```

 Or following the same steps, one can create a smaller list of only additional
 content.
-For example in a `additonal.yaml` file
+For example in an `additonal.yaml` file

 ```yaml
 resources: